INTERSECT-training/collaborative-git/_episodes/04-git-workflows.md

 ## Activity

-We provide a base repository to each group that each group member creates a local copy of the repository (either by forking or cloning).
-Students should decide which workflow to use and set up their repository accordingly.
-Start a contributor guide that explains the layout and rules.
+For your group's "project" that you have been working on through this lesson discuss which workflow would work best for your team.
+Set up the repository as needed to support this workflow.
+Start a contributor guide that explains the workflow and any rules for contributing.

+If time allows, discuss any projects that your group members work on collaboratively with others.
+Is there a specified workflow for this project?
+How would someone contribute to the project?

 ## Additional Resources